srijareddyk/techolution_assignment/README.md

 # Report: Student and Course Management System

-The code presents a straightforward implementation of a Student and Course Management System.
-It defines two classes, namely Student and Course, serving to model students and courses, respectively.
+The code shows an implementation of a Student and Course Management System.
+It defines two classes: Student and Course, serving to model students and courses.
 The system facilitates user interaction for inputting student details, enrolling students in a course, assigning grades, and computing the average GPA for the enrolled students.

 ## Code Explanation
 ### 1. Student Class
 - Initializes a Student instance with a unique student_id and name.
-- Creates an empty dictionary (grades) to hold course grades.
+- Creates an empty dictionary to hold course grades.

 #### Add Grade Method
-- Appends a grade (grade) for a specified course (course) to the student's grades dictionary.
+- Appends a grade for a specified course (course) to the student's grades dictionary.

 #### Calculate GPA Method
 - Computes the GPA for the student based on the stored grades in the grades dictionary.